-SELF-DRIVING SHUTTLE SERVICE LAUNCHED TO TRANSPORT SENIOR CITIZENS AND UNDERSERVED TO DETROIT HOSPITAL
+SELF-DRIVING SHUTTLE SERVICE LAUNCHED TO SERVE DETROIT HOSPITAL

 August 25, 2020 | News